Following is the full transcript of the May 12th, 2021 Hudson event titled US and Japan National Security and Defense Strategies

 Elbridge Colby: Yeah, no, just briefly and thanks.
 I mean, I agree with Sugio strongly on the 2%.
 I mean, I have to say, Mr. Ambassador, it doesn’t resonate what you’re saying.
 I think the constitution thing it’s an internal political matter and it needs to adjust to geopolitical circumstances.
 General MacArthur himself realized that the constitutional issue was a mistake.
 The United States has been pressing Japan on this issue for 70 years.
 I understand it’s been very convenient for Japan not to have to spend a lot of money on defense but that just doesn’t work anymore.
 And I’ll tell you what the practical consequence will be.
 And I think this will be in necessary is that the United States won’t take less risk.
 It’s not a binary decision.
 It’s not the US backs Japan or banish Japan.
 There is a lot in between there.
 There’s a lot more we can do to help Japan defend itself territorially, for instance, defending airbases, cities infrastructure, how much we expose American troops, similar for Taiwan, by the way.

 If you are not willing to do those things, it’s not going to make sense for the Americans to put our necks out.
 It doesn’t mean we’re going to abandon you but it will not be a good place to be.
 Issues like the Senkaku will become more pointed because why are we exposing ourselves at such risk when Japan is dragging its feet and coming up with these excuses, candidly, that obviously are moveable.
 We know it’s a political movement and you can define the constitution.
 By the way, I’m not even talking about collective defense, there’s no prohibition on increasing defense levels in the constitution.
-The Ministry of Defense itself asks for an 8% increase and the Diet only gave 1%.
+The Ministry of Defense itself asks for an 8% increase (from previous fiscal year) and the Diet only gave 1%.
 I mean, it’s untenable.
 And I’m a fanatical defender of US position in Asia but I cannot in good conscience say that the United States should stick its neck out for Japan.
 Again, it doesn’t mean we abandon Japan but it does mean that we’re going to have to look much more after the well-being of our own troops and our own interests.

 And so I think this is not just a plea.
 This is really in Japan’s own interests.
 And I think we’re all going to have to go through difficult changes.
 But I mean, Nadia and I, our political system has begun to go through these changes.
 Japan can do the same thing.